TimKDJ/jasp-desktop/syntax-revised.md

 - `info(jasp::banova(...args...))` could be used to return an enriched ASCII representation of the analysis.
 Each output element will have info added next to it; these info elements can be extracted from the `$addInfo`'s used in the analysis.

 Problems:
--    Can analyses have multiple formulas?
+-    Can analyses have multiple formula's?
 -    Where to add formula and isNuisance in the options list?
 Model terms?
--    `jaspAnalysis` will not be an R package in JASP; how can we translate it?
+-    `jaspBase` will not be an R package in JASP; how can we translate it?
--   how do we name the main analysis function?
+-   how do we name the main analysis function and the wrapper?
+One .anova (analysis) and the other anova (wrapper)?
+Should the user be able to specify this in QML?